Dineshbabu-A/EmployeeManagement-SpringMVC/README.md

 # EmployeeCRUD-SpringMVC

-A Spring MVC web application for performing CRUD operations on Employee data using JSP, Hibernate (JPA), and MySQL.
+-A Spring MVC web application for performing CRUD operations on Employee data using JSP, Hibernate (JPA), and MySQL.
 Currently, only the Create operation is implemented.
 Other CRUD operations will be added soon.
 ---